 5 Under the Public Sector Management Act 1994 s.
 112(1), a reference to the Public Service Act 1978 is to be read as a reference to the Public Sector Management Act 1994.
 The reference was changed under the Reprints Act 1984 s.
 7(3)(g).

+6 On the date as at which this compilation was prepared, the School Boarding Facilities Legislation Amendment and Repeal Act 2016 s.
+3 had not come into operation.
+It reads as follows:

+3. Country High School Hostels Authority Act 1960 repealed

+The Country High School Hostels Authority Act 1960 is repealed.